Ria424/developers-animatesdk-docs/Timeline_object/Timeline40.md

 #### Description

-Method; moves the first specified layer before or after the second specified layer.
+Method; Moves the first specified layer before or after the second specified layer.

 #### Example